O- WE OWN OUR ACTIONS

 First, education is of utmost importance.
 Second, kindness is contagious and it must be practiced.
 Third, everyone has one of the following; time, talent, or treasure to share.
 Helping others is the primary purpose of life.
 In whatever capacity that might be, everyone has the ability to serve.

-This is my fourth year as principal at OEC.
+This is my fifth year as principal at OEC.
 Previously, I taught high school English and served as an administrator in Newark, New Jersey.
 My former supervisor, Principal Sam Garrison of Camden Street School, taught me that anything is possible if you dream big.
 He always put children first and served as a valuable mentor to me.
 Without my dad, Mr. Garrison, and countless others, I would not be at OEC.

 I am both grateful and proud to be a part of the OEC Family.
 We are constantly looking for community partners, volunteers, and collaborators to provide resources, opportunities, and exposure to a variety of careers for our students.
 Students and families at OEC deserve the best and my goal is to help provide as many opportunities as possible to ensure the students put forth their best Effort to excel, demonstrating the “E” in OEC.